 - Information relating to invoices sent and payments received

-- Details of all contact we have had with our Client or Student
+- Details of all contact we have had with our client or member

 - Details of any complaints received and how these have been resolved.